mmjerge/LLM-Evaluation-Framework/README.md

 ## Running Open Source Models with vLLM

 For open source models, we use vLLM to serve models locally.
-This approach provides significant cost savings compared to commercial APIs while maintaining high throughput.

 ### Resource Requirements

 Different models have varying resource requirements:

 - **Mixtral-8x22B**: Requires 4 A100 GPUs, 8 cores, ~700 GB memory
-- **Llama-3.1-8B-Instruct**: Can run on a single GPU with appropriate memory
+- **Llama-3.1-8B-Instruct**: Can run on a single A100 GPU with appropriate memory

 ### Setting Up vLLM Server